ozaner/ozaner.github.io/_posts/computer-science/00-0-0-filetopng.md

 You may also notice that the *Super Mario 64* rom is smaller than the *Mario Kart 64* one, implying that it has a smaller file size.
 Apparently, N64 games came on a variety of hardware with different storage capacities and capabilities.
 This may seem normal nowadays but in an era where all games had to work on the same piece of limited hardware, this variability is pretty amazing.

 Another similarity can be spotted after the last black bar, at the bottom of the images.
-Past this point, both the ROMs consist of 'garbage data' meant to fill up the game cartridge they were stored on.
-You can tell because this section looks more like the random noise then the rest of the picture.
+Past this point, both ROMs consist of 'garbage data' meant to fill up the game cartridge they were stored on.
+You can tell because this section looks more like random noise then the rest of the picture.

 <!-- ![xkcd](https://imgs.xkcd.com/comics/file_extensions.png?style=centerme)
 <center><i>Relevant xckd</i></center> -->